Certificate in Online Teaching (PA Endorsement)

 The Teaching Online Certificate program provides a valuable credential indicating that teachers have the skills to teach students effectively in a distance education environment.
 Students in the program will gain experience in all aspects of online learning including development, delivery, and assessment, and will be prepared to effectively design and teach online courses using a Learning Management System in distance or cyber education settings.

 The classes in the Teaching Online Certificate program are themselves all online, and can be conveniently completed while you work.
-These five courses can be part of the Master’s Degree in Instructional Leadership (30 Credits), which also has a fully-online program available.
+These four courses can be part of the Master’s Degree in Instructional Leadership (30 Credits), which also has a fully-online program available.

 The Teaching Online Certificate Program is a 12-credit program that includes the following four-course sequence taught in a completely online program:

 EDUC 6610: Foundations of Online Teaching and Learning – 3 credits